ahicks92/fastnet/specification.md

 - Infer a packet sequence number and reliable packet sequence number, if required due to the transport being reliable.

-- If the packet's sequence number comes before the ignore number, ignore the packet.
+- If the packet's sequence number comes-before the ignore number, ignore the packet.

 - Record the time at which the packet was received with at least millisecond precision.
 This is used in later portions of this specification.